currentxchange/Music-NFT-Standard/README.md

 One audio file
 One video file
-Three images [Main, Back, and Promo]
+four images [Main, Back, Collection and Promo]

 Title [If different than name]
 Album name